jrengdahl/H503/README.txt

 soldered by JLCPCB.
 The CPU, connectors, and a couple parts that are not sourced by JLCPCB are on the top side and have to be hand soldered.

+The directory H503-0.1.oshpark contains the KiCad files that were used for the OSHPark board.
+The directory H503-0.2.jlcpcb contains the KiCad files for the JLCPCB board.
+The "production" subdirectory contains the zip file that was uploaded to JLCPCB, including the BOM and pick-and-place files.
+The directory H503-0.3 contains a slight modification to the H503-0.2 board layout; mainly, the oscillator footprint uses larger pads to make it easier to solder by hand.
+(I have not had the 0.3 board built yet).

 TRACE